26 Oct 4 ways to rein in breast pain in the second half of your cycle

 I warned you up above in the intro that there was one less-than-easy tip in this bunch.
 This is it.
 But, if you’re struggling with severe breast pain, chances are, you’ll be open to anything.
 Even cutting back on foods high in delicious fat.

 And doing so could reap pain-blunting rewards.
-That’s the news from this study that found six in 10 women who ate a diet low in fat (equal to 15% of total daily calories) and high in complex carbohydrates (such as whole grains, vegetables and fruits) experienced less breast swelling and tenderness within six months.
+That’s the news from one study that found six in 10 women who ate a diet low in fat (equal to 15% of total daily calories) and high in complex carbohydrates (such as whole grains, vegetables and fruits) experienced less breast swelling and tenderness within six months.6

 It may be because higher fat consumption is linked to higher estrogen or denser breasts, which may exacerbate premenstrual breast pain.